CPNV-ES/aws-sdk-node/README.md

 # VIR1 Project - Aws-sdk-node
 ## Description
-This project is created while our VIR1's courses.
+This project is created during our VIR1's courses.